Creating Formula Fields in SuiteAnalytics Workbook

 #converted[1;yyyy-mm-dd]

-Displays the currency amounts in the currency specified in the square brackets [1], using the exchange rate that is in effect on a specific date.
-You must enter the date using the YYYY-MM-DD format.
+Shows the currency amounts in the currency specified in the brackets [1], using the exchange rate in effect on the date you specify (use YYYY-MM-DD format).
 By default, the currency ID is set to 1.
 For more information, see Currency in Datasets and Workbooks.

 Note: